This practical guide on natural alternatives has more than 200 supporting

 There are several

-of zinc, including zinc gluconate, zinc citrate and zinc
+forms of zinc, including zinc gluconate, zinc citrate

-picolinate.
-The percentage of elemental zinc varies by form.
+and zinc picolinate.
+The percentage of elemental zinc

-the zinc is chelated — or bound — to a compound to make it
+which the zinc is chelated — or bound — to a compound to

-easier for the body to absorb.
-Zinc picolinate or zinc
+make it easier for the body to absorb.
+Zinc picolinate or

-gluconate are formed when zinc is chelated to picolinic acid
+zinc gluconate are formed when zinc is chelated to

-or gluconic acid, so the main difference between zinc
+picolinic acid or gluconic acid, so the main difference

-gluconate and picolinate is what compound it is bound to.
+between zinc gluconate and picolinate is what compound it

-state, there might be an increase in demand by the body.
+disease state, there might be an increase in demand by

 The ideal zinc form should come from zinc lozenges to